-In addition to buying less clothes throughout the year, there is something else that you can do to reduce your input to the issue of fast fashion.
+In addition to buying less clothes throughout the year or only choosing to buy recycled apparel, there is something else that you can do to reduce your input to the issue of fast fashion.
 Repurposing your wedding dress is something that many of us don’t consider, but it can play its part in helping the environment.
 And, your wedding dress isn’t the only thing that you can reuse from your wedding day, read on to find out more:

 Repurposing your wedding dress

 Many brides enjoy having elaborate dresses, it’s a big part of the day and something that all guests look out for.
 So, it’s no surprise that a lot of fabric goes into making them.
 Considering all of this, it’s often only worn once!

 The waste of fabric isn’t the only issue either.
 The search for the perfect dress can take months!
 It’s one of the biggest parts of wedding planning and choosing the dress can turn into a family affair for many brides.
 Then, after the big day is over, the dress usually gets hidden away in a box for years to come.
 But there are other things to do with your dress rather than letting it contribute to the growing issue of fast fashion.